cultureamp/kestrel/README.md

 val commandGateway = CommandGateway(eventStore, routes)
 ```

-if you happen to have a "stateless" aggregate that doesn't need to update it's internal state to handle commands, you
+If you happen to have a "stateless" aggregate that doesn't need to update it's internal state to handle commands, you
 can model that too:

 ```kotlin